schas002/NaNoGenMo-2017/README.md

 >
 > ## Withholding
 >
-> A unequal textile knitting machine setter rots a defenseless hacker at a interesting conference room.
+> A unequal textile knitting machine setter rots a defenseless hacker at an interesting conference room.

 ### Twenty Second Summaries _(twenty-second-summaries)_